 Move from Generalist to Specialist

-Ready to grow your business?
+Ready to grow your accounting firm?
 You’ve heard all the arguments about choosing a niche market.
-However, concerns of less business and lower revenue keep you from making that decision.
+However, concerns of less business and lower revenue stop you from moving in that direction.

-What if that wasn’t true?
-A specialized focus actually attracts clients who want you to solve their problem.
+What if those worries weren’t true?
+A specialized focus actually attracts high value clients who want you to solve their problem.
 Plus, they are willing to pay for your expertise.

 You may argue that you’ll become bored.
-As a generalist, you’re dealing with a wide range of issues.
+As a generalist, you encounter a wide range of issues.
 Well, you’d be surprised at the rich variety that appears once you choose a niche.

 9 Reasons Holding Back Can Stunt Your Business